-There are three elements that assist us in determining students’ financial aid awards:
+There are three elements that assist us in determining students’ financial aid offers:

 - Student Budget (Estimated Expenses)

 - EFC (Expected Family Contribution)

 - Financial Need